9 A.M. Ceremony

 For the next 100 years, Millersville’s purpose was to prepare teachers, and it did so with great success.
 Its reputation as an institution of excellence was established during the period when it was operating two-year and later four-year programs to prepare the individuals who taught the children of this Commonwealth.

 Over the years, the school’s name changed several times.
 Wickersham called it the Lancaster County Normal School.
 In 1859, when it was four years old, the school was officially recognized by the state legislature, and its name became The First Pennsylvania State Normal School.
 That lengthy title was gradually changed by usage to Millersville State Normal School.
 It was known by several other names before 1959, when the name was changed to Millersville State College, and soon to follow were a great many new four-year baccalaureate programs in the arts and sciences.
 Also added were master’s degree programs, at first in teacher education and later in many other fields.
-On July 1, 1983, the college became Millersville University of Pennsylvania, and the 14 state-owned colleges became the State System of Higher Education.
+On July 1, 1983, the college became Millersville University of Pennsylvania, and the 14th state-owned college in the State System of Higher Education.

 During Millersville’s evolution from a normal school to a university, its reputation as a good training ground for teachers has not diminished.
 Teacher certification programs are available across all schools in Special Education, Elementary and Early Childhood Education, a wide selection of Secondary Education programs, Technology and Engineering Education, Art Education and Music Education.

-The College of Education and Human Services is home to the following departments: Educational Foundations; Early, Middle and Exceptional Education; Psychology; and Wellness and Sport Sciences, as well as the School of Social Work.
+The College of Education and Human Services is home to the following departments: Educational Foundations; Early, Middle and Elementary Education; Psychology; and Wellness and Sport Sciences, as well as the School of Social Work.

 The College of Science and Technology is comprised of the following departments: Applied Engineering, Safety & Technology; Biology; Chemistry; Computer Science; Earth Sciences; Geography; Mathematics; Wehrheim School of Nursing and Physics.
 Offerings in the health fields include Respiratory Therapy; Medical Technology; Nuclear Medicine Technology; Pre-Athletic Training; Pre-Med; Pre-Optometry; Pre-Pharmacy and Pre-Podiatry.